Stuffed Lobster Tails

 Instructions

-• In a medium mixing bowl, whisk together mayonnaise through Old Bay seasoning.
-Gently toss crab into mixture with a fork, making sure that you don’t break up the large pieces of crab.
+• In a medium mixing bowl, whisk together the mayonnaise, parsley, lemon juice, Worcestershire, breadcrumbs, egg white and Old Bay seasoning.
+Gently toss the crab meat into mixture with a fork, making sure that you don't break up the large pieces of crab.

 • Pull the edges of the split lobster shells apart and gently lift the tail meat to rest above the shells.
 Place the prepared lobster tails on a baking sheet.

-• Brush tops with melted butter.
-Evenly divide and gently press crab imperial mixture into the tops so it doesn’t fall off.
+• Brush the tops with the melted butter.
+Evenly divide and gently press the crab mixture into the tops so it doesn't fall off.

-• Bake for 10-12 minutes or until lobster tails are opaque and crab imperial is browned.
-Serve with lemon wedges.
+• Bake the lobster tails for 10-12 minutes or until they are opaque and crab mixture is golden brown.
+Serve with lemon wedges or desired dipping sauce.

 Nutrition